drdhaval2785/SanskritSpellCheck/README.md

 ref https://github.com/sanskrit-lexicon/CORRECTIONS/issues/42

+# Current status
+Issues #363 to #394 have handled all dicts versus MW, PW and PWG in that order.
+Now it is getting less fruitful.
+VCP is next on board.

+# Less fruitful dictionaries.

+It is not worthwhile to look into ACC, BHS, BUR, IEG, KRM because they are specialized dictionaries.
+It is not worthwhile to look into PD, because it is relatively clean and it is peculiar that it handles only 'a' headwords.

+# Logic

 Let me document the method I have adopted to find the suspected wrong entries in #2.
 Code for checking is attached <a href="https://github.com/drdhaval2785/SanskritSpellCheck">here</a>.